dawarich-app/site/src/pages/privacy-policy.md

 ## 3. Recipients / Processors

-All listed processors are bound by DPAs under Art.
-28 GDPR.
-We do not sell data or share it for advertising.
+We require an Art.
+28 DPA for each active processor.
+Before enabling the optional PostHog integration, we must verify its DPA and international-transfer terms.
+We do not sell location history or use it for advertising.

 | Processor | Purpose | Location |
 |---|---|---|